abhijit-c/LatinTranslations/Georgics/src/book4.md

 |                      *deum praecepta secuti*
 | *venimus hinc lassis quaesitum oracula rebus.'*

+- *quaesitum* accusative supine of purpose.

-Following the counsel of Heaven, we are come to seek hence an oracle for our weary fortunes.”
+      Having followed the lessons of the gods, we came to seek an oracle for our tired things.

 | *tantum effatus, ad haec vates vi denique multa* 450
 | *ardentis oculos intorsit lumine glauco,*
 | *et graviter frendens sic fatis ora resolvit.*

-So much he spoke.
-On this the seer, yielding at last to mighty force, rolled on him eyes ablaze with grey-green light, and grimly gnashing his teeth, thus opened his lips to tell of fate’s decrees:
+      So much he said, to this the prophet, in the end to great force, twisted his eyes burning with bluish gray light, and violently gnashing teeth, thus loosened his mouth for prophecy.

 | *'Non te nullius exercent numinis irae;*
 | *magna luis commissa: tibi has miserabilis Orpheus*
-| *haudquaquam ob meritum pocnas, ni fata resistant,* 455
+| *haudquaquam ob meritum poenas, ni fata resistant,* 455
 | *suscitat, et rapta graviter pro coniuge saevit.*

 “It is a god, no other, whose anger pursues you: Great is the crime you are paying for; this punishment, far less than you deserve, unhappy Orpheus arouses against you – did not Fate interpose – and rages implacably for the loss of his bride.

+- Ended here 3/24

 | *illa quidem, dum te fugeret per flumina praeceps,*
 | *immanem ante pedes hydrum moritura puella*